cmertin/cmertin.github.io/_posts/2016-11-17-Credit-Card-Fraud.markdown

 0.0  |     0.99   |   1.00  |    1.00   |  56432
 1.0  |     0.68   |   0.13  |    0.23   |   532
 **avg / total** |       0.99|      0.99|      0.99|     56964

+In these tests, Logistic Regression outperformed both Linear SVM and Naive Bayes.
+This is most likely due to the fact that Logistic Regression performs well with uneven data sets, and also that there is probably some correlation between the features, reducing the effectiveness of Gaussian Naive Bayes.